S3 method for class 'data.frame'

 Value

-For the data.frame method, the returned table has columns for each ZOI metric.
+For the data.frame method, returns a data.frame with columns for each ZOI metric (max_effect_size, zoi_radius, effect_zoi_radius, impact).
 When ci = TRUE, the rows are the weighted mean, median, and the lower and upper CI quantiles.
-When ci = FALSE, the rows are mean, median, and one column per individual model prediction.
-For the bag method, the output is a data.frame with ZOI metrics for each ZOI variable in the bag.
+When ci = FALSE, the rows are mean, median, and one row per individual model prediction curve present in the input.
+The table can be transformed into long format if format_long = TRUE.